francescopapaleo/neural-audio-spring-reverb/docs/index.md

 <center>
 <h2>
 <a href="https://github.com/francescopapaleo/neural-audio-spring-reverb">Code</a> |
-<a href="file:///Users/fra/Downloads/Francesco-Papaleo-Master-Thesis-2023.pdf">PDF</a>
 </h2>
 </center>

-<h2>Abstract</h2>
-<p>Virtual analog modeling emulates the processing characteristics of a given physical device.
-This has been an active
-    field of research and commercial innovation in which two main perspectives have been historically adopted.
-The first
-    one: <strong>white-box</strong>, seeks to reproduce the exact behavior through algorithmic simulation of circuits or physical phenomena.
-The second one: <strong>black-box</strong>, aims to learn the approximation function from examples recorded at the input and output stages of the target device.
-In this second approach, deep learning has emerged as a valuable strategy for linear systems, such as filters, as well as nonlinear time-dependent ones like distortion circuits or compressors.</p>

-<p>The spring reverb is an audio effect with a very long and rooted history in music production and performance.
-Based
-    on a relatively simple design, this device is an effective tool for artificial reverberation.
-The electromechanical functioning of this reverb makes it a nonlinear time-invariant spatial system that is difficult to fully emulate in the digital domain with white-box modeling techniques.</p>

-<p>This thesis aims to address the modeling of spring reverb, leveraging end-to-end neural audio effect architectures
-    through supervised learning.
-Recurrent, convolutional, and hybrid models have successfully been used for similar tasks, especially compressor and distortion circuit emulations.
-Using two available datasets of guitar recordings, we evaluate with quantitative metrics, acoustical analysis, and signal processing measurements the efficiency and the results of four neural network architectures to model this effect.
-We present the results and outline different strategies for this modeling task, providing a reproducible experimental environment with code.</p>
+<h1>Neural Audio Spring Reverb</h1>
+Reverberation is a key element in spatial audio perception, histor- ically achieved with the use of analogue devices, such as plate and spring reverb, and in the last decades with digital signal process- ing techniques that have allowed different approaches for Virtual Analogue Modelling (VAM).
+The electromechanical functioning of the spring reverb makes it a nonlinear system that is difficult to fully emulate in the digital domain with white-box modelling techniques.
+In this study, we compare five different neural net- work architectures, including convolutional and recurrent models, to assess their effectiveness in replicating the characteristics of this audio effect.
+The evaluation is conducted on two datasets at sam- pling rates of 16 kHz and 48 kHz.
+This paper specifically focuses on neural audio architectures that offer parametric control, aiming to advance the boundaries of current black-box modelling tech- niques in the domain of spring reverberation.

 <h2>Audio Examples</h2>